 Find a Job on a Yacht Tip #3: Location, location, location

 Although you can find yachts in any corner of the world, there are two main hiring hubs: Ft.
 Lauderdale in the US and Antibes in France.
 Because of the lower cost of living, Florida is a popular choice not only for Americans but for other wannabe-yachties (here's looking at you South Africans, Australians, English, and more).
 If you're serious about looking for work on a yacht, move down to Florida in the spring or fall.
 March/April are pretty ideal times.
 Same goes for the fall months of Sep-Nov timeframe = key time to look for jobs.By June/July or Dec/Jan you've missed the majority of the yachts, but can still find some that are based locally in Florida.

 Find a Job on a Yacht Tip #4: Budgeting for the job hunt

 Wait a minute, what's this about crew housing?
 It's basically a dorm for other yachties who need a cheap place to stay.
-It's great for networking, and you'll make some great friends in the process.
+It's great for networking, and you'll make some amazing friends in the process.
 Most likely, they'll also be taking the courses with you.
 This industry is small, and it's never too early to network!
-If you're looking for a place to stay, some popular choices are Cotton Crews Housing (formerly Cheryl's Crew House), Neptune Group, and Smart Move.
+If you're looking for a place to stay, some popular choices are Anchored Crewhouse, Crew Homes, Peter Pan, and Smart Move

 Find a Job on a Yacht Tip #5: Required Courses